pikulet/lumen/content/posts/probability-book.md

 ### Ultimatum Game

-A variant of this game is the Ultimatum game, where one players ***proposes*** the split and the other player merely ***responds***.
+A variant of the blackmailer game is the Ultimatum game, where one players ***proposes*** the split and the other player merely ***responds***.
 Unlike the blackmailer scenario, there's only a limited number of proposals that can be made.
 An interesting effect is that responders who know the total amount being split might play irrationally.
 The responder will gladly accept `$100`, but upon knowing the total was `$10000`, he might feel indignant and reject the offer.

 ## Chomp